-The Global Ministry Major program of study is designed to equip students to serve in a crosscultural ministry in any location of the world.
-Its focus is on mission in the Wesleyan Church and beyond.
-The program is grounded on the philosophy that affirms the commands of Jesus in Mark 16:15, "Go into all the world and preach the good news to all creation" and Matthew 28:19, "Go and make disciples of all nations."
+The Global Ministry Major is designed to prepare students to serve globally, missionally, and strategically in any location of the world with excellence.
+Its focus is on contemporary mission in The Wesleyan Church and beyond.
+The program is grounded on the philosophy that reflects Jesus' command to go into all the world and preach the good news to all creation and make disciples of all nations, and to go as the Father has sent me (Mark 16:15, Matthew 28:19, John 20:21).